 - The number of users who have joined a community or the community you have listed at some point in the reporting period.
 You can select this to get a detailed list.

 - The percentage of responses where the user who responded was not @mentioned in the conversation.
 This demonstrates the value of a community or network by counting cases where a user serendipitously found a conversation and contributed.

 - The average number of responses for every thread.

 - Engaged members in a community /community members.
 Engaged community members and community members are unique.
 Each person can only be counted once.

-- See your most used of topics.
-Topics are counted per thread not for responses.
-If a topic is mentioned in a response it is attributed to the initiating message (thread).
+- See your most used topics.
+Topics are counted per thread, not for responses.
+If a topic is mentioned in a response, it is attributed to the initiating message (thread).
 Check out the Topic Analysis page for details or select a topic of interest.